Welcome to the New Shape Of Our College

 The overall aim of the College reshaping is to create a collaborative environment, where roles and teams develop flexibly to address our organisational needs, irrespective of School or Job Family.
 While formal contractual matters can continue to be informed by normal University employment policies, we also recognise that our College’s organisational design and culture influences career development opportunities.
 We will continue to value regular team and individual development discussions, and formal processes like the PDR also help ensure that there are opportunities for all staff to have dedicated spaces to talk about their career aspirations and support wishes.

-We will have ongoing dialogue with Trade Unions throughout this process.
-College senior management have already met with Trade Union representatives to discuss the emerging plans and will establish arrangements for regular liaison across the phased implementation stages.
+We are having ongoing dialogue with Trade Unions throughout the process.
+College senior management have met with Trade Union representatives several times already to discuss the emerging plans.
+There will be regular liaison across the phased implementation stages.

 What is the College’s strategy for NHS partnerships working and associated clinical academic staff?